 2. Prep your shiplap boards before installation

-When it comes to painting any kind of wood or staining wood, the key to a beautiful finish is in the preparation of the surface which is sanding the wood!
+For the best results, When it comes to painting any kind of wood or staining wood, the key to a beautiful finish is in the preparation of the surface which is sanding the wood!

-If you are using the faux shiplap installation method with 1/4″ sheets of plywood that I shared and used for this shiplap wall, then the plywood I used was pre-sanded and pre-primed on the surface.
+If you are using the faux shiplap installation method with 1/4″ sheets of plywood that I used for this shiplap wall, then the plywood I used was pre-sanded and pre-primed on the surface.

-If you are using a type of plywood or shiplap board that is not pre-sanded on the surface, I recommend using an electric sander with 80 grit sandpaper, followed by 120 grit, then 220 grit.
+If you are using a type of plywood or shiplap board that is not pre-sanded on the surface (like these v-groove shiplap style boards), I recommend using an electric sander with 80 grit sandpaper, followed by 120 grit, then 220 grit.

 Also, if your wood is not pre-primed and it is raw wood, you should prime it before painting (discussed in step #6 & #7).

-3. Paint shiplap board gaps during installation
+3. Paint shiplap board cracks during installation

-Once you begin painting, if you want to protect your floors, use a drop cloth or old sheet.
+Tip: Once you begin painting, if you want to protect your floors, use a drop cloth or old sheet.

 Also, I like to paint one of the side edges too of the shiplap boards as I go so the board transitions aren’t as obvious.

 Another tip is that once you start to get to the top of the wall, you can start painting the bottom of your shiplap board edge before installing on the wall.

-4. Paint around outlets
+4. Paint around wall outlets

-If you have any outlets on your wall, once installation of the shiplap boards is complete, remove the outlet covers.
-Then, paint around the outlet with your brush.
+If you have any outlets on your wall, remove the outlet covers.

 5. Fill and sand nail holes